5a5a8/Python_Practice_Projects/README.md

 It makes it easier to see my learning progress that way.
 If I decide to make one of these into a proper project where I make further changes, I'll do it in a separate repository.

+## Blockchain
+Simple blockchain written to learn more about how cryptocurrencies work.

 ## CrateDay
 A bit of a joke project which calculates the amount of time until the next crate day.